Tantalize your taste buds with this dense and delicious Sugar Crusted Zucchini Bread! It’s the perfect way to enjoy summer zucchini!

 PRO-Tip: Quick bread batter should not be over-mixed.
 Use a rubber spatula, not a mixer, to add in the dry ingredients.
 Over-mixing will cause tunnels in your loaves…and create a peaked top instead of a rounded topped muffin.

-Here are the Archies who inspired me to dust my loaf pans with sugar after listening to this song from 1969!
+Here is the Archies who inspired me to dust my loaf pans with sugar after listening to this song from 1969!

 - Butter and Sugar to coat the pans